VectorInstitute/usa-npn-mcp-server/README.md

 }
 ```

   **NOTE**: Replace `/absolute/path/to/usa-npn-mcp-server/` with local path to repo dir and `/absolute/path/to/export/directory` with local path to directory where you want exported files to be saved (or exclude this part to disable file export).
 You can specify multiple directories separated by spaces.
+For more info, see [File Export Configuration](#file-export-configuration).

 </details>
 </details>